 - Milk and milk products, such as yogurt and cheese

-- Green leafy vegetables, including spinach, kale and turnip, mustard and collard greens
+- Green leafy vegetables, including kale and turnip, mustard and collard greens

-- Calcium-enriched foods, such as orange juice, soy milk and tofu
+- Calcium-fortified foods, such as orange juice, soy milk and tofu

 - Canned salmon and sardines